Jmakesthingswith/antfarm-simulator/README.md

 - Heatmap mode will likely be removed
 - Some refactoring and cleanup
 - Review the randomizer and preset libraries, and expand colour-related features
+- Add a JSON Ruleset gallery folder and populate with exported rulesets

 ---